payercoins/Payercoins-NodeJS-SDK/README.md

 `Fetch Invoice Details`

-This describes how to allow you process your customers payment transaction transfer after payment is made.
+This describes how to allow you get your customers payment invoice details transaction after payment is made.

 ```js
 const Payercoins = require('payercoins-node-sdk');